kmonsoor/blog.kmonsoor.com/content/articles/personal-shortlink-server-using-Caddy.md

 Step-4: Profit !
 ----------------
 Yeah, that's it.
-Now, add some own personal stuff with some cool shortlinks, and proudly share with the world.
+Now, add some own personal stuff with some cool short-links, and proudly share with the world.

 What's next ?
 -------------
-I'm thinking that given the very low workload my shortlink resolver needs — unless I'm becoming an overnight internet sensation — using an server instance only for this purpose is overkill.
+I'm thinking that given the very low workload my shortlink resolver needs — unless I'm becoming an overnight internet sensation — using a server instance only for this purpose is overkill.
 My next goal is to have the same service using some "serverless" function or using the "[worker on the edge](https://developers.cloudflare.com/workers/examples/redirect)" thing from Cloudflare.
 Let's see ;)